hugokernel/UnicornClock/README.md

 The example display the calendar widget and the clock with an animation when number changes.

-You can adjust the brightness with the dedicated buttons.
+* Adjust the brightness with the dedicated buttons
+* Change the clock and calendar positions with A and B switches

 **TODO**